-Stand Up Paddle (SUP) is a relatively new, but very popular sport that involves standing on
+Stand Up Paddle (SUP) is a relatively new but very popular sport that involves standing on

 They used long bamboo sticks to get back to shore after catching fish all day.
-They’re in Hawaii natives back in 1778 used sticks of koa wood to cheer towards out in the open, after the surf, catching surfing waves.
+They were in Hawaii natives back in 1778 used sticks of koa wood to cheer towards out in the open, after the surf, catching surfing waves.

-The final confirmation of the significance of this new sport was in 2008 when U.S. Coastal the guard defined the paddle board as a vessel and ranked it with kayaks and canoes which suggests that sport has become massive and often practiced.
+The final confirmation of this new sport’s significance was in 2008 when U.S. Coastal the guard defined the paddleboard as a vessel and ranked it with kayaks and canoes, which suggests that sport has become massive and often practiced.

-The appeal of this sport is perhaps best described by the fact that it is 2013 The Outdoor Foundation said in its annual report that “stand up paddle boarding is among the most popular sports with 56% of total recreational sports tested “, thus winning windsurfing and similar sports.
+The appeal of this sport is perhaps best described by the fact that it is 2013.
+In its annual report, the Outdoor Foundation said that “stand up paddleboarding is among the most popular sports with 56% of total recreational sports tested “, thus winning windsurfing and similar sports.

-Today, this is a sport that attracts a large number of people and many federations have been established.
-It is worth noting the ISA, which as the main organization of the world stand up paddling championships, and was recognized by the International Olympic Committee.
-There are so many sports progressed that there was the talk of introducing paddle boarding to the Olympics, but it would only happen in 10 years.
+The ISA is worth noting, which is the main organization of the world stand-up paddling championships, and was recognized by the International Olympic Committee.
+There are so many sports progressed that there was the talk of introducing paddleboarding to the Olympics, but it would only happen in 10 years.

 Also, various organizations are associated with, and we recognize the European Federation (EuroSUPA), Austria Federation (ASF), and similar organizations in all major countries.